PrathameshDShinde/Advanced_Excel/README.md

 6. SLICER:

     Excel file with examples of data slicing using slicer tools, enhancing data visualization and manipulation.
-7.EXCEL DASHBOARD:
+7. EXCEL DASHBOARD:

     Comprehensive Excel dashboard combining various functions and features for a holistic representation of data insights.
-8.IF, AND, OR:
+8. IF, AND, OR:

     Practice sheet demonstrating the use of IF, AND, and OR functions for conditional logic and decision-making.
-9.INDEX & MATCH:
+9. INDEX & MATCH:

     Worksheet illustrating the dynamic duo of INDEX and MATCH functions for flexible data retrieval.
-10.TEXT FUNCTIONS:
+10. TEXT FUNCTIONS:

     Excel file showcasing text functions such as CONCATENATE, LEFT, RIGHT, MID, and LEN for efficient text manipulation.
-11.DATE & TIME FUNCTIONS:
+11. DATE & TIME FUNCTIONS:

     Practice sheet demonstrating the use of DATE, TIME, NOW, and related functions for handling date and time data.
 12.STATISTICAL FUNCTIONS:

 Excel file incorporating statistical functions like AVERAGE, STDEV, and CORREL for basic data analysis.